top of page

 Click Here

-For data to help with your talking points on April 22, 2024.
+For data to help with your talking points on blanket rezoning.

 Data of particular interest may be tree canopy, traffic flow map, off street parking zones, urban heat raster data map, CMHC builder’s report (one and two family) community detail, SRG online land supply, surface water quality sonde data, annual river withdrawals, GHG by property type, transit network lines (geospatial), development permit public notices.